-The following websites may also assist in finding a lawyer overseas;
+The following websites may help you find a lawyer overseas:

 Before you leave Australia with your children, you should ensure that you have the consent to do so from any person, institution or other body that has a right of custody in relation to those children or a court order permitting their departure.